richelbilderbeek/lesson_mermaid/reflections/20240416/README.md

 All in all, I think it was a good session, as the learners had enough time to spend on exercises and most criticism on me may be details to others.

+Within the course, I can imagine it is more useful to teach this earlier, as it allows people to sketch a graph.